MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

     }
 ```

 This template, will provision a new Azure Storage Account with the name `StorageAccount1`.
 Obviously, you want your storage name to be unique.
-One way to do so is to use a builtin function available with ARM.
+One way to do so is to use a built-in function with the following ARM syntax.

 ```json
 [uniqueString(resourceGroup().id, resourceGroup().location)]
 ```

-This will generate a unique string using your resource group id and location.
+This will generate a unique string using your resource group id and location as seed.

-You can create a variable and use it anyware in you template.
+7) Add a variable 'suffix' with your unique name as value.

 ```json
 "variables": {